zbryikt/shaderlib/README.md

  - `uniforms`: object containing definitions of global variables (per primitive, from WebGL to shader).
  - `fragmentShader`: string for fragment shader code
  - `vertexShader`: string for vertex shader code

+and the configuration object with following fields:

+ - `root`: node or selector for container
+ - `version`: used WebGL version. default 1. set it to 2 for WebGL 2 rendering context.

 Following is a sample shader code object: